$5 million life insurance policy: What it is & how it works

 What is $5 million life insurance?

-A $5 million life insurance policy can be any type of life insurance — for example, term life insurance or whole life insurance — as long as the coverage amount is $5 million.
+A $5 million life insurance policy can be any type of life insurance with a coverage amount of $5 million.
 This means that if you die while the policy is active, your beneficiaries can file a claim for $5 million.

 Who needs a $5 million life insurance policy?

-If you’re making at least $250,000 per year, you’ll probably need a $5 million life insurance policy to keep your loved ones from financial hardship if you die.
-Your coverage amount should help your family cover things like the cost of daily living, and any other expenses they’d be responsible for if they had to live without your income.
+If you’re making $250,000 or more per year, you may need a $5 million life insurance policy to keep your loved ones from financial hardship if you die.
+You should have enough coverage to help your family cover the cost of living and other necessary expenses.

 • Outstanding debts